Should My Mac Be on Zillexit Update

 Go to each developer’s website.
 Look for their compatibility notes.
 Most companies publish this info before major OS releases.

-Step 4: Perform the Update
+Step 4: perform the update

 Now you’re actually ready.